jkz1one/PiTV/readme.md

-# 📺 PiTV — Raspberry Pi TV Dashboard
+# 📺 **PiTV — Raspberry Pi TV Dashboard**

-**A minimal, Wayland-based kiosk system.**
+## **A minimal, Wayland-based kiosk system for Raspberry Pi OS.**

-PiTV delivers a clean, reliable, living room ready experience on Raspberry Pi OS (BookWorm).
+PiTV is a small, reliable setup that turns a Raspberry Pi into a clean, remote-friendly TV interface.
+Everything is built around stability: a fullscreen dashboard, a frameless Firefox ESR profile, and predictable location behavior for streaming apps.
+The system stays simple, uses only a handful of config files, and avoids fragile kiosk flags entirely.

 Key Capabilities:

-* Boots directly into a fullscreen, remote-friendly dashboard
+* Boots straight into a fullscreen dashboard designed for remotes and arrow-key input
-* Frameless Firefox ESR profile optimized for TV display
+* Uses a custom Firefox ESR profile with all browser chrome hidden for a TV-friendly look
-* On-screen keyboard that auto-shows on text fields and stays above apps
+* Provides an on-screen keyboard that pops up automatically on text inputs
-* Stable static-location behavior via GeoClue + XDG portals
+* Reports a consistent geolocation through GeoClue + XDG portals (needed for streaming services)
-* Fully Wayland-native (rpd-labwc), no Chromium, no fragile kiosk flags
+* Runs fully on Wayland (rpd-labwc) for better window layering and keyboard behavior
-* Reproducible setup using isolated config files and a systemd user service
+* All configuration is isolated and reproducible using systemd, local profiles, and small config files
 ---

 # 🛠️ Requirements